rmkane/key-event-to-string/README.md

 ### Detailed information

-`require('key-event-to-string').details(e)` can be used to get more details.
+The result of `processor.processKeyboardEvent(e)` can be used to get more details about the event.
 This can be useful for validating keyboard shortcuts, e.g. for requiring a modifier and a normal key.

 It returns an object with this information:

 - `hasModifier`: True iff atleast one of cmd, ctrl, alt or shift was pressed